 Vancouver’s Winter Solstice Lantern Festival involves evening music and fire performances on December 21st at the Yaletown Roundhouse and Granville Island.

 In 2024 the 31st annual Winter Solstice Lantern Festival takes place on December 21st.
-Other fabulous holiday events and attractions to check out that same week include the PNE Winter Fair, VanDusen Festival of Lights, Vancouver Christmas Market, Canyon Lights at Capilano Bridge, the Glow Christmas and Martini Town Merry & Bright.
+Other fabulous holiday events and attractions to check out that same week include the PNE Winter Fair, VanDusen Festival of Lights, Vancouver Christmas Market, Canyon Lights at Capilano Bridge, Glow Christmas and Martini Town Merry & Bright.

 To learn about the above and other holiday attractions this time of year, see our article about Top Things to Do in Vancouver at Christmas.
 To learn about the Winter Solstice Lantern Festival, continue reading.